-We are starting a new series of tutorials for the often-used features of ClaimMaster.
-In this tutorial, we’ll show step-by-step instructions for quickly generating populated IDS forms (either SB08a or 1449).
-The software can retrieve bibliographic data for the prior art from the USPTO and EPO, populate the Non-Patent Literature (NPL) section from an existing list, and also fill application data in the header of the IDS form.
+In this tutorial, we’ll show step-by-step instructions for quickly generating populated Information Disclosure Statements (either SB08a or 1449) with ClaimMaster.
+The software can retrieve bibliographic data for the prior art from the USPTO and EPO, populate the Non-Patent Literature (NPL) section from an existing list, and also fill application data in the header of the Information Disclosure Statement form.

 Below is a step-by-step guide for for generating an IDS form in ClaimMaster:

 - Open the IDS tool from the ClaimMaster menu